nihzh/nihzh.github.io/docs/Liverpool/315-Cloud Computing for E-Commerce.md

 #### Namespaces
 Isolate system resources for a collection of processes, each set of processes sees its own isolated instance of a global resource
-- PID: process ID number space
+- *PID*: process ID number space
-- NET: network namespaces virtualised the network stack
+- *NET*: network namespaces virtualised the network stack
-- MNT: manages mount points (file systems)
+- *MNT*: manages mount points (file systems)
-- UTS (UNIX time sharing): Isolates host name and domain name
+- *UTS* (UNIX time sharing): Isolates host name and domain name
-- IPC: Isolates inter-process communication
+- *IPC*: Isolates inter-process communication
-- USER: Provides both privilege isolation and user identification segregation
+- *USER*: Provides both privilege isolation and user identification segregation

 #### Control Groups (cgroups)
+Manage **resource allocation** for containers
+Limit and monitor the amount of resources (CPU, memory, disk I/O) that container can use, which ensures that no single container can monopolise system resources and impact other containers

 #### Union File Systems
+Container Orchestration: provide a **layered file system**, allow containers to share a read-only base file system, while maintaining separate writable layers for each container